talk-to/NSData-TDTImageMIMEDetection/README.md

 ## Contributing

-If you are willing to contribute to the library go through the [Talk.to iOS Development Guidelines][ios-guides].
+If you are willing to contribute to the library go through the [Talk.to iOS Development Guidelines](https://github.com/talk-to/ios-guides).